-Visitors can now explore the island by renting electric two-seat Twizy vehicles from Current Vehicles Bermuda at locations including the Hamilton Princess & Beach Club.
-Twizy stands for “twin” and “easy” designed by Renault’s Formula One racing team and can travel up to 50 miles on a single charge.
-The fleet of 25 electric carts are on a first-come, first-served basis, visitors must by 18 years and older with a valid driver’s license.
+Visitors can now explore the island with electric car rentals.
+One option is the two-seat Twizy from Current Vehicles Bermuda, available at locations including the Hamilton Princess & Beach Club.
+Twizy stands for “twin” and “easy.”
+It's designed by Renault’s Formula One racing team and can travel up to 50 miles on a single charge.
+The fleet of electric cars are available on a first-come, first-served basis; visitors must be 18 years and older with a valid driver’s license.

 You can also rent scooters (mopeds) and bicycles (pedal bikes) from a variety of island outfitters.
 Both are ideal for exploring the island’s winding streets and coastal roads.